HISTORIC PRESERVATION COMMISSION

 - Future Meetings/Agendas.
 At this time, the Commission may discuss and take action to set the date of a Special Meeting and/or determine those items that could be placed on the agenda of the next meeting and other future meetings of the Historic Preservation Commission.

-546-548 FILLMORE STREET, 554 FILLMORE STREET, 735 FELL STREET, 660 OAK STREET – east side of Fillmore Street, north side of Oak Street, south side of Fell Street, Assessor's Blocks/Lots 0828/021, 0828/022, 0828/022A and 0828/012 (District 5).
+546-554 FILLMORE STREET – east side of Fillmore Street, north side of Oak Street, south side of Fell Street, Assessor's Blocks/Lots 0828/021, 0828/022, 0828/022A and 0828/012, (District 5).
 Consideration to Recommend to the Board of Supervisors designation of the former Sacred Heart Church Complex which includes the former rectory, church, school and convent buildings pursuant to Article 10, Section 1004(c) of the Planning Code.
 Sacred Heart Parish Complex is significant for its association with the growth and development of the Western Addition and Catholic religious institutions in San Francisco in the late nineteenth and early twentieth centuries; with prominent and influential civil rights activist Father Eugene Boyle, pastor of the church from 1968 to 1972; as a distinctive and well‐executed example of a Romanesque Revival‐style Catholic parish grouping and for its association with master architect Thomas J. Welsh.
-546-548 Fillmore Street is located in a RM-3 Residential-Mixed, Medium Density Zoning District and 40-X Height and Bulk District; 554 Fillmore Street is located in a RM-1 Residential-Mixed, Low Density Zoning District and 40-X Height and Bulk District; 735 Fell Street is located in a RM-3 Residential-Mixed, Medium Density Zoning District and 40-X Height and Bulk District; and 660 Oak Street is located in a RM-1 Residential-Mixed, Low Density Zoning District and 40-X Height and Bulk District.
+546-548 Fillmore Street is located in a RM-3 Residential-Mixed, Medium Density zoning district and 40-X Height and Bulk district; 554 Fillmore Street is located in a RM-1 Residential-Mixed, Low Density zoning district and 40-X Height and Bulk District; 735 Fell Street is located in a RM-3 Residential-Mixed, Medium Density zoning district and 40-X Height and Bulk District; and 660 Oak Street is located in a RM-1 Residential-Mixed, Low Density zoning district and 40-X Height and Bulk District.

 Preliminary Recommendation: Approve

-3158 MISSION STREET – on the west side of Mission Street near Precita Avenue.
-Assessor's Block 6574, Lot 007 (District 9).
+1051 OCEAN AVENUE – south side of Ocean Avenue at the corner of Lee Avenue.
+Assessor's Block 6945, Lot 043 (District 7).
 Consideration of adoption of a resolution recommending Small Business Commission approval of a Legacy Business application.
-El Rio, Your Dive is a local bar and community event space founded in 1978 by Malcom Thornley and Robert Nett and is inspired by their leather motorcycle riding lifestyle and their love for Brazil and Brazilian culture.
+Beep's Burgers is a classic neighborhood drive-in restaurant founded in 1962 in the Ocean View/Ingleside neighborhood.
 The Legacy Business Registry recognizes longstanding, community-serving businesses that are valuable cultural assets to the City.
 In addition, the City intends that the Registry be a tool for providing educational and promotional assistance to Legacy Businesses to encourage their continued viability and success.
-The subject business is within the NC-3 (Neighborhood Commercial, Moderate Scale) Zoning District and 50-X Height and Bulk District.
+The subject business is within a NCT (Ocean Avenue Neighborhood Commercial Transit) Zoning District and 45-X Height and Bulk District.

 Preliminary Recommendation: Adopt a Recommendation for Approval

-90 WELSH STREET – on the north side of Welsh Street near 4th Street.
-Assessor's Block 3583, Lot 011 (District 6).
+708 MONTGOMERY – east side of Montgomery Street.
+Assessor's Block 0196, Lot 010 (District 3).
 Consideration of adoption of a resolution recommending Small Business Commission approval of a Legacy Business application.
-Founded in 1973, Hwa Rang Kwan Martial Arts Center is believed to be the oldest Korean martial arts center on the West Coast and serves both youth and adults in the South of Market neighborhood and throughout San Francisco.
+Founded in 1966, Canessa Gallery is a non-profit art gallery showcasing the work of artists who are dedicated lifetime artists located in the Financial District/North Beach neighborhood.
 The Legacy Business Registry recognizes longstanding, community-serving businesses that are valuable cultural assets to the City.
 In addition, the City intends that the Registry be a tool for providing educational and promotional assistance to Legacy Businesses to encourage their continued viability and success.
-The subject business is within the SLI (SOMA Service – Light Industrial) Zoning District and 65-X Height and Bulk District.
+The subject business is within a C-2 (Community Business) Zoning District and 65-A Height and Bulk District.

 Preliminary Recommendation: Adopt a Recommendation for Approval